Looking for fun things to do in Oak Glen, CA? There is apple picking, fall events, yummy treats, and plenty of family activities.

 If they run out of apples, their fall festivities and stores will remain open with cider and other fall treats.

-In October, they have wine-tasting and smores on select days.
-Oh, this sounds like a winning combo to me.
+In October, they have a wine tasting and smores on select days – a winning combo.
 Reservations are highly recommended.

 One of the best things about this 130-year-old farm is that it is strictly for picking fruit.
-U-press cider is also available and sold by 1/2 gallon.
+U-press cider is also available and sold in 1/2 gallon.
 Delish.

 There are no gift shops or extra festivities.

-- Farm tours are available by reservations only.
+- Farm tours are available by reservation only.

 - Parking is free.